mmikowski/hi_score/README.md

 From the author of [Single Page Web Applications, JavaScript end-to-end][_00]

 ## Overview
 If you want to create a single page web application these days there is no shortage of help.
-Unsuspecting developers are lured into using starter projects featuring the latest SPA framework (like React, Vue, Angular, Aurelia or Ext.js) along with a static CSS compiler (like SASS or LESS or Stylus or SCSS), a run-time CSS manager (like BootStrap), a JavaScript compiler (typically Babble), a build system (like Brunch or Webpack or Parcel) so on and ad-nauseum.
-There's only one guarantee about these systems: they're 'Magic'.
+Developers are lured into using starter projects featuring the latest SPA framework (like React, Vue, Angular, Aurelia or Ext.js) along with a static CSS compiler (like SASS or LESS or Stylus or SCSS), a run-time CSS manager (like BootStrap), a JavaScript compiler (typically Babel), a build system (like Brunch or Webpack or Parcel) so on and ad-nauseum, and a sophisticated IDE and management server is required to coordinate updates.
+We call these highly coplex developer environment "Towers of Babel".
+There's only one guarantee about these systems: they're *Magic*.

-Sorry Gandalf, but we don't mean 'Magic' in a good way.
-Sure, we'll be able to create that sample TODO-application-designed-to-impress-the-CTO in record time because of its demo-on-rails nature.
+Appologies to Gandalf but we don't mean *Magic* in a good way.
+Sure, we'll be able to create that sample-TODO-application-designed-to-impress-the-CTO in record time because of the built-in-demo-on-rails.
 But once we veer a bit off those rails, things start to go south fast.
-The transpile path from source code to the rendered **HCJ**[^1] so complex that it's impossible for a human to trace.
-When it breaks - and it will - all that magic becomes a nightmare.
-That's because these solutions have traded the core **three** HCJ languages for a tower-of-Babel collection **many** (often 5 or 10) transpiled languages that are **larger, harder to learn, less documented, and more prone to break.**
+The build path from source code to the rendered HTML + CSS + JavaScript (**HCJ**) is usually so complex that it's impossible for a human to trace.
+When it breaks - and it will - all that *Magic* becomes *Evil Curses*.
+That's because these **Tower of Babel** solutions have traded HTML + CSS + Javascript for a moltey crew of transpiled languages that are often larger, harder to learn, poorly documented, poorly integrated, and much easier to break.
+Problems that should be easy to solve - like adding an app to share an existing app's resources - can become impossible.

-[^1]: HTML+CSS+JavaScript

-We call these systems
 `hi_score` is **profoundly** different.
-Easy things are easy.
-Hard things are possible.
-Let's compare:

-- Instead of leaving it to the developer to muddle through development lifecycles and testing, `hi_score` provide full-lifecycle automation and documentation around the generation of **HCJ**.
-- Instead of the **Tower-of-Bable**, `hi_score` provides a **zero-compile** environment where developers constantly build skills on core **HCJ** within a proven architecture.
-- Instead "writing **HCJ** for developers" and assuming they are too stupid to do it themselves, `hi_score` assists the developer i**HCJ** that they **fully understand**.
-- Instead of sending completely unrecognizable multi-transpiled **HCJ** to the browser, `hi_score` sends delveloper-managed code that is easy to debug and can be rapidly changed and tested.
-- Instead of trying to bake pre-determined "best practice" into code - which makes lots of hard things impossible - `hi_score` provides tools and customizable docs that can automate whatever "best practice" is for the development team.
-- Instead of requiring an IDE and a complex and fagile management server to help manage the complexities of the **Tower of Babble**, `hi_score` can be developed easily without either.

-`hi_score` provides a **single** lifecycle tool which documents a **single** proven architecture, a **single** proven coding style, a **single** visual design guide, and a **single** proven library to greatly accelerate SPA development and iteration.
-All lifecycle stages including install, setup, update, testing, linting, coverage, build, etc -- are configured with the `package.json` file we're already using.
-Anything that can complicate the delivery of **HCJ** is looked at with extreme scrutiny.
-For example, we were tempted by the lure of stronger typing provided by [TypeScript][_43] or [Flow][_44].
-However, both of these tools introduce complexity and one or more transpiles.
-Instead we retain the **zero-compile** environment by using [type-casting][_05] which also provides useful self-documentation.
+Simple problems are easy to solve, and difficult solutions are possible.
+We insist on a **zero-compile** development environment.
+We use [type-casting][_05], for example, to provide type safety instead of using the transpile-laden [TypeScript][_43] or [Flow][_44] tools. `hi_score` helps developers *become better* at HTML + CSS + JavaScript instead of *avoiding* them.
+It provides a **single** lifecycle tool which documents a **single** highly successful architecture, a **single** proven coding style, a **single** visual design guide, and a **single** highly successful xhi library all designed to greatly accelerate and improve SPA development.
+All lifecycle stages are configured with the **single** `package.json` file.

-[^1]: Our-Awesomely-Complex-Aren't-We-So-Smart-You're-So-Stupid-Ecosystem-Magic
-[^2]: Html+CSS+JavaScript

-While `hi_score` is opinionated, it is also modular and designed for change.
-For example, the `bin/xhi` tool is easily extended by dropping a short module into the the `lib/` directory.
-The architecture and code style docs used by `bin/xhi` are easily edited in the `docs/` directory.
-Developers are encourated to add vendor libraries and patches [as needed][_01].

 ## Latest release
-Version 1.5.1 released 2019-05-19 includes an event pub-sub system in the `js/xhi/03_model.js` instance.
+Version 1.5.2 released 2019-06-04 includes an event pub-sub system in the `js/xhi/03_model.js` instance.
 This provides an integrated event log system for use in unit and regression tests.
+We will update the typebomb2 example in later releases to better illustrate its use.

 ---
 ## Quick start
 On Mac, Ubuntu Linux, or WSL, getting an app running with `hi_score` couldn't get much easier.
 After you have the [prerequisites installed ](#prerequisites), enter the following commands into a Bash shell.
 Wait for each to finish before proceeding to the next.
 The build process prompts the user to review TODO notes.
 Just press `return` to accept them.

 ```bash
   git clone git@github.com:mmikowski/hi_score.git